finbourne/horizon-sdk-csharp/sdk/docs/VendorApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<VendorApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<VendorApi>();
             var queryRequest = new QueryRequest(); // QueryRequest |

             try
             {
+                // uncomment the below to set overrides at the request level
+                // PagedResourceListOfVendorProduct result = apiInstance.QueryVendors(queryRequest, opts: opts);

                 // [EARLY ACCESS] QueryVendors: Query for vendors and their packages with entities and sub-entities.
                 PagedResourceListOfVendorProduct result = apiInstance.QueryVendors(queryRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));